ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 let internalMessages: Cell[] = [];
 const walletAddress = Address.parse(
-  "put your wallet address from which you deployed high-load wallet" );
+  "put your wallet address from which you deployed the high-load wallet" );

 for (let i = 0; i < 12; i++) {